-Cheltenham-based, mum of 3 beautiful girls, aged 13, 3 and and a newborn.
+Cheltenham-based, mum of 3 beautiful girls, aged 15, 5 and and 2 years old.
 My fitness career started way back in 1996, at the age of 18, when I started working in an American Fitness Centre in Hong Kong.
 It was the first of its kind back then in Asia and I loved being a part of the movement.
 I learned so much about strength conditioning and it was there that I found my passion for weight training – at last, a sport that I could get down with.
 I returned to the UK to go to Reading university and got a job at the uni gym and shortly after that, at a David Lloyd Club.
 Back then, however, I couldn’t really see a career for myself in the leisure industry.
 I wasn’t a qualified fitness instructor and I didn’t want to be a manager of a club either.
 Long story short, I spent the next 15 years carving out a successful career at Microsoft but my passion for fitness never wained.
 In 2016, after 15 years of working in a large corporate, I decided that it was time to pursue my passion for helping women to feel more confident, energised and armed to deal with the challenges that everyday life throws our way.
 I’m not a magician but I do firmly believe that through our minds, tummies and our muscles, we can feel physically and mentally stronger and more able to face the day, the sleepless nights, the school run, the rat race, the dramas and the unforeseen circumstances.
 Through good nutrition, we can stave off colds, stop feeling lethargic and generally feel happier.
 Through weight training, we can improve our bone density, increase our muscle mass, burn calories more efficiently and be fitter for our kids, families, jobs and our future.

 When I was 34, I decided to compete in my first physique competition and went on to gain my Pro status in September 2014.
 Throughout that journey, I learned a lot about myself and what our bodies are capable of.
 I also learned that to be lean and fit, no FADs or gimmicks are required.
 It’s easy to get caught up in the latest superfood or feel like you need to do some (often weird looking) exercise that your favourite influencer is doing but I’m here to tell you that your nutrition doesn’t need to be complicated and as for training, squat right, deadlift right, hip thrust right and bench press right and you’ll never need to do anything else.